How to create and deploy an Azure Cloud Service (classic)

-- Select Certificates, and on the Add certificates blade, select the SSL certificate .pfx file, and then provide the Password for the certificate,
+Select Certificates, and on the Add certificates pane, select the TLS/SSL certificate .pfx file, and then provide the Password for the certificate,

-- Click Attach certificate, and then click OK on the Add certificates blade.
+Click Attach certificate, and then click OK on the Add certificates pane.

-Click Create on the Cloud Service blade.
+Click Create on the Cloud Service pane.
 When the deployment has reached the Ready status, you can proceed to the next steps.

 Verify your deployment completed successfully